-Supplies and Services - £0.756m overspend.
+Supplies and Services - £1.191m overspend.
 This variance has occurred across a range of budget headings, which contain both under and over spends.
 The demands on these budgets vary throughout the year and therefore are difficult to predict.
-The largest variances include: -
+The largest variances are: -